jimmygoldshine/SB-Social-Network/README.md

 # SB-Social-Network
 A half-day attempt at a Social Network, in Ruby.
-To demonstrate the application I decided to experiment and build a command line interface (CLI) tutorial.
+For the purposes of demonstrating the application I decided to experiment and build a command line interface (CLI) walkthrough.

 This social network focuses on the ability to:
 1) Create profiles.